dmontaner/pandas_save_profiler/README.md

 Values in the series indicate:

-- The __format__ used to persist the file as well as writing and reading options.
+- The __format__ used to persist the dataframe and the writing and reading options.
 - Writing and reading __times__ in seconds.
 - Writing and reading __memory__ increment.
-- In memory size of the dataframe.
+- Size of the dataframe in memory.
 - __Size__ of the saved file.

-Memory values are in bytes but also a "humanized" version is reported.
+Memory values are in __bytes__ but a "humanized" version is also reported.
 The saving and reloading process is __repeated__ 5 times and average values are returned.

-The flag `reads_the_same` indicates whether the reloaded file is exactly the same as the original one or has some difference.
+The flag `reads_the_same` indicates whether the reloaded file is exactly the same as the original one or has some differences.

-In order to compare several saving methods you can use the `save_profiler` function with each of them and combine the results in a final dataframe:
+To __compare several writing options__ you can use the `save_profiler` function on each of them and combine the results into a results dataframe:

 ```
 pd.DataFrame([